robintw/Py6S/doc/source/introduction.rst

 .. image:: intro_wv_plot.png
     :scale: 50

-Py6S was described in a journal article in Computers and Geosciences (currently In Press) which should be referenced if Py6S is used for producing outputs for a scientific report/publication.
+Py6S was described in a journal article in Computers and Geosciences which **must** be cited if Py6S is used for producing outputs for a scientific report/publication - see the :doc:`publications` page for more information.

-This project was written as part of my PhD at the University of Southampton.
+This project was written as part of my PhD at the `University of Southampton <www.soton.ac.uk>`_.
 The code is open-source, released under the Lesser GNU Public License, and is available at `GitHub <http://github.com/robintw/py6s>`_.

-I'm very interested in receiving feedback, bug reports and feature suggestions, so please email me at robin@rtwilson.com.
+I'm very interested in receiving feedback, bug reports and feature suggestions - please see the :doc:`support` page to find out how to get in touch with me.